Link to the article:

 Incidentally, this video helpfully updates the “anti-communism” filter of the original version of the theory.
 But the original theory always came up a bit short by failing to make clear that these five filters are really about the specific tactics of liberal capitalist media in an ideological war.
 Liberal capitalists find these filters to be “correct”, in the sense of being a reflection of their own ideology.
 Critics necessarily approach this with a different ideology.

-Bonus links: Taking the Risk Out of Democracy: Corporate Propaganda versus Freedom and Liberty and The Sublime Object of Ideology
+Bonus links: Inventing Reality: The Politics of the News Media (an earlier Marxist rather than anarchist take on the same topic), “Monopoly Media Manipulation”, Taking the Risk Out of Democracy: Corporate Propaganda versus Freedom and Liberty, Propaganda, and The Sublime Object of Ideology

 Link to David Wineberg’s review of Chris Knight‘s book Decoding Chomsky: Science and Revolutionary Politics (2016):